avalon60/ctk_theme_builder/docs/UserGuide-2.3.md

 #### CTkLabel Disabled Text
 There is currently no method or theme property, to set disabled text colour for CTkLabel.
 When disabled, it currently defaults to what is presumably the underlying Tkinter default.

+#### CTkSlider Configure button_corner_radius
+An issue has been raised on the CustomTkinter, GITHub repository where CTkSlider.configure(button_corner_radius=...) is called

+*CTk 5.2.0: Exception encountered when configuring CTkSlider, button_corner_radius* #1790

+For the time being, adjustments to the button corner radius of CTkSlider, have no visual effect inside the geometry pup up.
+You can however set a value, save it and hit the *Refresh* button, to preview the effect in the *Preview Panel*.

 #### DropdownMenu